i-am-bee/bee-agent-framework/examples/agents/granite/README.md

 yarn run start examples/agents/granite/granite_wiki_bee.ts
 ```

-You will see the agent running and producing an answer similar to the following:
+You will see the agent running a react pattern and producing a final answer similar to the following:

 > Agent 🤖 : The authors of the paper 'Attention is all you need' are Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan Gomez, Lukasz Kaiser, and Illia Polosukhin.
 The paper has been cited more than 100,000 times as of 2024.